WebSiteX5/wsx5-developers-guide/docs/optional-objects/dynamic-update-fields.md

-# Dynamically Update Fields Values
+# Dynamically Update Fields Values and Storage

-The [OnValueChanged](user-input-fields.md), [OnSelectionChanged](user-input-fields.md) and [OnMigration](hooks.md) hooks can return an output that will be used to dynamically update fields values.
+The [OnValueChanged](user-input-fields.md#hooks-subtag), [OnSelectionChanged](user-input-fields.md#hooks-subtag) and [OnMigration](hooks.md#onmigrationpreviousversion) hooks can return an output that will be used to dynamically update fields values.

 The output may be an `Object` structured as follows: